cmkobel/ChimpX/README.md

 ![what](https://github.com/cmkobel/ChimpX/blob/master/visualization/sd_across_30.png?raw=true "standard deviaton of coverage across the Chimpanzee X-chromosome")
 *Fig 4: standard deviaton of coverage across the Chimpanzee X-chromosome*

+We have all (most) of the individuals to the complete X-chromosome.
+Now, we are going to isolate the copy numbers for all individuals in the regions where the .GFF-file defines a named gene.

+*Fig 5: Copy number variation for all genes on the X-chromosome, 30 individuals.
+Only n genes with the highest spread are included in the figure.*

 ## Phase 3 - Relating to meiotic drive?